Daoyin

 The Daoyin Tu, a painting on silk depicting the practice of daoyin; unearthed in 1973 in Hunan Province, China, from the 168 BC Western Han burial site of Mawangdui, Tomb Number 3.

-Daoyin is a series of cognitive body and mind unity exercises practiced as a form of Daoist neigong, meditation and mindfulness to cultivate jing (essence) and direct and refine qi, the internal energy of the body according to traditional Chinese medicine.
+Daoyin is a series of cognitive body and mind unity exercises practiced as a form of Daoist neigong, meditation and mindfulness to cultivate jing (essence) by directing Shen (Spirit/mind) and refining qi, the internal energy of the body according to traditional Chinese medicine.
 These exercises are often divided into yin positions (lying and sitting) and yang positions (standing and moving).
-The practice of daoyin was a precursor of qigong, and blended with the introduction of Indian yoga into China with the spread of Buddhism and was practised in Chinese Taoist monasteries for health and spiritual cultivation.
+The practice of daoyin was a precursor of qigong, it is practised in Chinese Taoist monasteries for health and spiritual cultivation.
 Daoyin is also said to be a primary formative ingredient in the yin aspects of Chinese martial arts including the well-known "soft styles" of the Chinese martial arts, of tai chi, and middle road styles like Wuxingheqidao.

-The main goal of daoyin is to create flexibility of the mind, thereby creating harmony between internal and external environments, which relaxes, replenishes and rejuvenates the body, developing in its practitioners a vital and healthy spirit.
+The main goal of daoyin is to create flexibility, therefore unity of the body and mind, and by extension harmony between internal physiological factors and external familial, social and natural environments.
+It's practice is intentionally targeted to relax, replenish and rejuvenate the body, and manifesting in its practitioners, a cognitive, vital and healthy spirit.